jwaldrip/flatrack/README.md

 ### Structure

-You should have 3 directories:
+You should have 4 directories:

     - assets
     - layouts
     - pages
+    - partials

 #### Assets
 Location of sprockets assets, flatrack comes with Sass and Coffeescript out of the box.